Mourise01/Ex.-No.-8.-PROTOTYPE-PART-MODEL-DESIGN-IN-3D-PRINTER/README.md

-# Ex No:3   - PROTOTYPE PART MODEL DESIGN IN 3D PRINTER
+# Ex.
+No :3  - PROTOTYPE PART MODEL DESIGN IN 3D PRINTER

-### DATE: 5.09.2024
+### DATE: 5/9/24
 ## AIM:
 ### To prototype the given part model design in 3D Printer.